 - Non-Jewish clients with assets.

-- Non- Jewish clients without assets, when feasible, depending upon the financial resources of the program to support them.
+- Non-Jewish clients without assets, when feasible, depending on the financial resources of the program to support them.